-- Below is a list of some companies that have floated with the issue price for each of their shares.
+- Below are 4 companies that floated in 2016 with the issue price for each of their shares.
 Look at the sharemarket tables in the newspaper or go to www.asx.com.au to find the latest share price for each of these companies. - 2.
 If you had invested \$1000 in each of the companies below, how much money would you have gained or lost since the company floated?